Burloe/GoLogger/README.md

 # Stops an active session.
 Log.stop_session()
 ```
 *`start_delay` delays the session start by the specifies time.
-This was added to prevent .log files from being created with the same timestamp which can cause sorting issues when deleting the oldest log.*
+This was added to prevent .log files from being created with the same timestamp/name which can cause sorting issues when identifying and deleting the oldest log.*

 ### **Creating log entries with data:**<br>
 Simply installing GoLogger does not log any entries.
-You still need to define `Log.entry()` in your code, including a	ny string message and any data you want to log.
-Any data that can be converted to a string by using `str()` can be added to an entry.
-However, be mindful that converting to a string may not always format the data in a human-readable way.<br>
+You still need to define `Log.entry()` in your code, including any string message and any data you want to log.
+Any data that can be converted to a string by using `str()` can be added to an entry..<br>

 The `entry()` function has two parameters: `entry(log_entry : String, category_index : int)`
 Only the first parameter mandatory and needs to be defined when calling the function while the rest are optional and allow you to customize the formatting of your log entry to your liking.